Scattering Expansion for Localization in One Dimension

-Our second main result concerns the joint probability distribution $P_L(-\ln T,\phi)$, where $\phi$ is the reflection phase of the disordered region.
-We use an ansatz to find that for large $L$ and to all orders in the scattering expansion, $P_L(-\ln T,\phi)$ tends to a Gaussian function (of $-\ln T$) with mean, variance, and overall scale all depending on $\phi$ and all calculable in the scattering expansion in terms of local averages.
-We further show that at the leading order in the local reflection strength (the same regime in which SPS applies to the distribution of $-\ln T$ \cite{SchraderPerturbative2004, CompanionMS}), the scaling theory applies; that is, the joint distribution is determined by three parameters, which we may take to be the mean of $-\ln T$ and the mean and variance of $\phi$.
+Our second main result concerns the joint probability distribution $P_N(-\ln T,\phi)$, where $T$ is the transmission coefficient, $\phi$ the reflection phase, and $N$ the length of the disordered region.
+We use an ansatz to find that for large $N$ and to all orders in the scattering expansion, $P_N(-\ln T,\phi)$ tends to a Gaussian function (of $-\ln T$) with mean, variance, and overall scale all depending on $\phi$ and all calculable order by order in terms of local averages.
+We further show that at the leading order in the local reflection strength, a version of the scaling theory of localization applies: the joint distribution is determined by three parameters, which we may take to be the mean of $-\ln T$ and the mean and variance of $\phi$ \footnote{Recall that the scaling theory asserts (and theorems show~\cite{BougerolProducts1985}) that for large $N$, the marginal distribution $P_N(-\ln T)$ is Gaussian and is thus determined by two parameters: the mean and variance, both of which grow linearly with $N$~\cite{AbrahamsScaling1979,ShapiroScaling1987,CohenUniversal1988}.
+The slope of the mean in $N$ is $2/\lloc$, defining the localization length $\lloc$ (sometimes defined without the $2$).
+In certain regimes, the two parameters are related by an equation, i.e., ``single-parameter scaling'' holds~\cite{AbrahamsScaling1979,AndersonNew1980,DeychSingle2000, DeychSingleparameter2001,SchraderPerturbative2004}.}.
 The latter two reach constant values for large system size.

-In another manuscript \cite{CompanionMS} , we will present more applications (including the Anderson model, a quantum particle scattering on a broad class of periodic-on-average random potentials, and the ``transparent mirror'' effect \cite{BerryTransparent1997} in classical optics), as well as further details of our calculations below.
+In a companion paper~\cite{CulverScattering2024}, we present further discussion of the scaling theory and details of our calculations below.
+We also present more applications, including a higher-order calculation in the Anderson model (yielding the leading dependence on the skewness of the on-site energy distribution) and results for a quantum particle scattering on a broad class of periodic-on-average random potentials (including as a special case the ``transparent mirror'' effect~\cite{BerryTransparent1997} from classical optics).

-\emph{Setup.}---We consider a general model of scattering through a disordered region (Fig. \ref{fig:setup_diagram}).
+\emph{Setup.}---We consider a general model of scattering through a disordered region (Fig.~\ref{fig:setup_diagram}).